What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 Casa Mayor Art Gallery is a vivid space filled with creativity, colour, and art in every corner.
 This famous landmark in Paraguay is clean and well-preserved.
 It features a lovely theatre, an incredible art gallery, and a restaurant.

 The restaurant serves coffee and tasty food.
-The place also offers a small parking lot.
-It is an excellent place for conferences and events that are held there on a regular basis.
+It also offers a small parking lot, making it an excellent location for conferences and events.

 Museo de la Memoria